ArchieGertsman/GreekDrivers/README.md

 ## Results
 * classical methods are able to distinguish between cars and taxis with over 70% accuracy (see Analysis/ML/classical_models.ipynb for visualization)
+* methods using lstm's are able to distinguish cars and waxis with $\sim 61\%$ accuracy.